 The buy/sell spread applied to your super account is in addition to the normal investment and administration fees charged by your super fund.

 For more information about the main types of super fund fees you can expect to be deducted from your super account, see SuperGuide article: Comparing super funds: 10 fees and charges you need to know about.

 How buy/sell spreads affect your super account

 In most large super funds, there are different buy/sell spreads applying to each different investment option, and these buy/sell spreads are usually expressed as a percentage.

 Simple investment options like cash or enhanced cash may have a 0.0% buy/sell spread as there are only minor transaction costs involved in buying and selling cash assets.
-Multi-asset choices like a MySuper Balanced investment option could have a buy/sell spread of 0.35%, or an International Shares investment option could have a buy/sell spread of 0.50%.
+Multi-asset choices like a MySuper Balanced investment option could have a buy/sell spread of 0.12%, while an Australian Shares investment option could have a buy/sell spread of 0.50%.

 While buy/sell spreads vary significantly between different investment options (for example, between a conservative and high growth option), they also vary considerably among super funds.